Invariant embeddings of unimodular random planar graphs: Introduction

 For a given graph $G$, a {\it circle packing} representation of $G$ is a collection of circles in the plane such that the circles are in bijection with $V(G)$ and two circles are tangent if and only if the corresponding vertices are adjacent in $G$.
 The {\it nerve} of a circle packing is the graph that it represents.
-For a given circle packing $P$ in $\R^2$, consider the union of all the disks with boundary in $P$ and its further union with all the bounded connected pieces ({\it interstices}) bounded by finitely many circles in $P$.
+For a given circle packing $P$ in $\R^2$, consider the union of all the disks in $P$ and their boundaries and its further union with all the bounded connected pieces (interstices) bounded by finitely many circles in $P$.
 Call the resulting set the {\it carrier} of $P$.
-He and Schramm showed that a {\it triangulated} planar graph can either be represented by a circle packing whose carrier is $\R^2$, or can be represented by one whose carrier is the unit disk $\U$, but not both \cite{HS}, \cite{HS2}.
 In the first case they called the graph {\it CP parabolic}, while in the second case they called it {\it CP hyperbolic}.
 They found several characterizing properties for this duality, such as the recurrence/transience of simple random walk.
 Earlier, Schramm \cite{S} proved the uniqueness of these circle packings up to some transformations.

 \begin{theorem}{{\rm (He-Schramm, \cite{HS}, \cite{HS2}, Schramm, \cite{S}) }} Let $G$ be a one-ended infinite planar triangulated graph.
 Then $G$ either has a circle packing representation whose carrier is the plane or it has a circle packing representation whose carrier is the unit disk, but not both. \begin{itemize} \item In the former case (when $G$ is parabolic), the representation in the plane is unique up to isometries and dilations. \item In the latter case (when $G$ is hyperbolic), the representation in the unit disk is unique up to M\"obius transformations and reflections fixing the disk. \end{itemize} \end{theorem} See also \cite{N}.